setter43/myFirstPhp/README.md

 pizzaMenu - Multi Dimesional Arrays

 myFunc - Use of Functions in Php

+Store - Different variation of Stores